If you live in muted tones or black, you could be missing a trick - often, colours can be flattering, slimming and make you stand out from the crowd.

 If you have a warm skin tone and golden blonde or light-medium brown hair with golden highlights, you have spring colouring.
 Spring types may have a mixture of warm and cool elements to their colouring.

 If you have a warm skin tone and red, auburn, dark brown or black hair with red, gold or chestnut highlights, you belong to the autumn colour family.
 If you are pale, you probably have freckles.

 Can my colour change?

+Have you had your colour analysis years ago, but now feel like your colour has changed over time?
 Your primary colouring remains the same throughout your life, but going grey, colouring your hair or even getting a tan can alter how flattering certain shades appear.

 A tan may cause ‘spring’ brights to appear more flattering than usual, for example, whilst your go-to ‘summer’ pastels seem to wash you out – you may even wish to consider opting for a warmer hair colour to complement your holiday glow.
 As we age, skin and hair begin to lose pigmentation.
 This doesn’t change our natural colouring, but makes it even more important to know which colour family we belong to, so that we can choose shades which enhance, rather than drain, our complexions.